jraoult/js-beautify-converter/README.md

 # js-beautify-converter

-A simple command line tool to convert a [JS Beautifier](https://github.com/beautify-web/js-beautify) code style to an IntelliJ formater configuration file.
+A command line tool to convert a [JS Beautifier](https://github.com/beautify-web/js-beautify) code style to an IntelliJ formater configuration file.

 ## Getting Started